 The exterior of a house is what gives off its first impression.
-The paint you choose for the outer walls of your house has to serve multiple purposes – to make the house look attractive, while protecting it from the natural elements of sun & rain.
-We bring to you the answers to a list of questions that come to everyone’s mind before taking on this task.
+The paint you choose for the outer walls of your house has to serve multiple purposes – to make the house look attractive while protecting it from the natural elements of sun and rain.
+We bring to you the answers to a list of questions that come to everyone’s mind before painting the exterior walls of the house.

 1. How to select exterior paint?